 - Pain in the area where spinal stenosis originates, such as the lower back

 Spinal stenosis can be located anywhere along the spinal column, but lumbar spinal stenosis – or spinal stenosis in the lower back – is the most common form of the condition.
 Cervical spinal stenosis, which occurs in the neck, is also quite common.

 If you have been diagnosed with either acquired or congenital spinal stenosis, your physician may have recommended a number of conservative spinal stenosis treatments, including rest, hot/cold therapy, anti-inflammatory medications or epidural steroid injections.
 If your case of spinal stenosis is severe, and your ability to work, exercise and travel is limited, traditional open spine surgery may have been suggested by your physician.

 However, there is an alternative to open spine surgery, and that’s Laser Spine Institute’s minimally invasive, outpatient procedures.
-Contact our medical experts today for a free review of your CT scan or MRI, and to learn more about our procedures.
+Contact us today for a review of your CT scan or MRI, and to learn more about our procedures.